 Taking our inspiration from our favourite quiz show QI, a panel of industry experts in sustainability and design will be pitched against the audience.
 Through a series of provocations, we will explore how we can design for an uncertain future: Is loose fit approach compatible with lean design?
 How will technology change our approach?

 We are delighted that the evening will be chaired by Jeremy Myerson, Helen Hamlyn Professor of Design at the Royal College of Art.
-Panelists will include award winning product designer Robin Levien, Anna Woodeson, Director at LTS Architects, and additional special guest to be confirmed.
-And all will be hosted by Judith Sykes, Director at Useful Projects and Expedition Engineering.
+Panelists will include award winning product designer Robin Levien, Anna Woodeson, Director at LTS Architects, Sophie Thomas, Founding Director at communication designers Thomas.Matthews and Chris Wise, co-founder and Director at Expedition Engineering… And all will be hosted by Judith Sykes, Director at Useful Projects and Expedition Engineering.

 This event will appeal to architects, engineers, contractors, clients, consultants and academics with a keen interest and knowledge of circular economy principles.
 The event will take place at the recently refurbished Clove Creative Workspace in Shad Thames, home of the Useful Simple Trust.